jfricano/StreamOtter/docs/IMPLEMENTATION_HANDOFF.md

 Run the specification’s acceptance scenarios.
 Fix failures.
 Check the production build, cleanup, resource bounds, and absence of development/management endpoints in production.
 Record commands and actual results in `docs/IMPLEMENTATION_STATUS.md`, including limitations.
 Do not claim all V1 behavior works merely because the happy-path example runs.

-### After tested V1: home site and integrated demo
+### After tested V1: home site and live demo

-Once [Gate A](./WEBSITE_AND_DEMO_PLAN.md#gate-a-ready-to-implement-the-public-experience) passes, build the first-class home site, public documentation, and integrated `/demo` as a dedicated public-launch milestone.
-Reuse the tested order-status application and released contracts.
-The public demo requires a production-mode gateway, isolated Kafka, synthetic data, and application-owned bounded scenario actions; do not expose the local workbench or development/management endpoints.
+[Gate A](./WEBSITE_AND_DEMO_PLAN.md#gate-a-ready-to-implement-the-public-experience) has passed.
+The home site and live demo are built as a separate project that installs the published packages from npm; nothing in this repository builds, tests, or deploys them.
+This repository's part is listed in the [plan](./WEBSITE_AND_DEMO_PLAN.md#what-this-repository-owes-the-site): accurate docs, releases that match them, and fixes shipped through releases.

-Complete [Gate B](./WEBSITE_AND_DEMO_PLAN.md#gate-b-ready-for-the-public-launch) before broad public launch.
-Prioritize this milestone before V1.x/V2 feature expansion unless explicitly reprioritized.
-Website completion does not redefine V1 runtime acceptance, and a runtime-only implementation request ends at slice 4 unless launch work is also requested.
+[Gate B](./WEBSITE_AND_DEMO_PLAN.md#gate-b-ready-for-the-public-launch) belongs to the site project.
+Prioritize the launch before V1.x/V2 feature expansion unless explicitly reprioritized.
+Website completion does not redefine V1 runtime acceptance.

 ## Tests that matter